 - Should I get a flu shot or other vaccination?

 - Are antibiotics necessary to treat this infection?

 A gynecologist is a doctor specializing in the female reproductive organs.
 The American College of Obstetricians and Gynecologists recommends that young women make their first visit for reproductive health between the ages of 13 and 15.
 Women may visit yearly, or as needed, after that.

 Your gynecologist may perform a Pap smear or pelvic exam, as well as any other tests you need.
 Young women don’t need a Pap smear until the age of 21.
 The first visit for reproductive health is often to assess your overall health and answer questions about your changing body.
 Depending on your gynecologist’s training, they may be comfortable being your PCP as well.

 Questions to ask your gynecologist

 - How often do I need a Pap smear?

-- Do I need a pelvic exam every visit?
+- How often do I need a pelvic exam?

-- What type of birth control would work best for me?
+- What type of birth control might work best for me?

 - I have severe pain during my period.
 Can you help?